 - Nasal irrigation with saline.

-- Antibiotics (for seven days in adults and 10 days in youngsters), (for seven days in adults and 10 days in children).
+- Your doctor may prescribe antibiotics (for seven days in adults and 10 days in children), (for seven days in adults and 10 days in children), if the symptoms of sinusitis have not subsided after 10 days.

 - Oral or topically applied decongestants.